SarsharImtiaz/SonarQube/README.md

 ```
 # Setting Up GitLab Runner
 A GitLab runner needs to be set up.
 Contact Jonathan D'Andries for assistance.
 Once set up, verify the configuration in GitLab under CI/CD settings.
+Once the runner has been set up, it will be configured with tags.
+You can verify this by logging into GitLab, search for the repository, and navigating to the CI/CD settings.
+On the left-hand side, toggle the CI/CD option, then locate the runner toggle and click on 'expand' for more details.

 Tags to be added in the **.gitlab-ci.yaml** file: